RuuviTag Open Source BLE Sensor¶

 tx_power (Optional): The information for the transmit power sensor

-measurement_sequence_number (Optional): The information for the measurment sequence number sensor
+measurement_sequence_number (Optional): The information for the measurement sequence number sensor

 Setting Up Devices¶